Shizuoka (city): Shizuoka Performing Arts Center

 The Shizuoka Performing Arts Center (SPAC) was founded in 1995 by the Shizuoka Prefecture.
 The building was designed by architect Arata Isozaki and was opened in 1999 for the second Theatre Olympics.

 The arts center is the first publicly funded cultural organization in Japan to have its own troupe of actors and other staff to manage its own venues and facilities for artistic purposes.
-Suzuki Tadashi was the first Artistic Director, appointed in 1997 and staying in the position until March 2007, after which Miyagi Satoshi took up the appointment.
+Tadashi Suzuki was the first Artistic Director, appointed in 1997 and staying in the position until March 2007, after which Miyagi Satoshi took up the appointment.
 SPAC has organised the World Theatre Festival Shizuoka each year since 2011, as well as creating its own theatre productions (some of which tour abroad), having students to learn at the center, and other theatrical activities.

 The World Theatre Festival Shizuoka was formerly called the Shizuoka Spring Festival (2000-2010), being changed to "World Theater Festival Shizuoka under Mt.
 Fuji" in 2012 by the artistic director of the centre, Miyagi Satoshi.
 His intention was "to connect Shizuoka to the world through theater", to have performances from every corner of the world, for "people to see that the world isn't a set and finished quantity and there is still plenty of room for change.
 I wanted to communicate that theater is a window to the world".
 The festival includes stage plays, puppetry, film, dance and other performance arts.

 In 2020, due to the COVID-19 pandemic, it was announced on 3 April that the festival, scheduled to begin from 25 April to 6 May, would be cancelled.
 Instead, Miyagi staged an online version of the festival.